EverydayHealthLogo

 • Medical School: Stanford University School of Medicine

-Is Dr. Most board certified in Facial Plastic and Reconstructive Surgeon?
+Is Dr. Most board certified as a Facial Plastic and Reconstructive Surgeon?

 Yes, Dr. Sam Most, MD is board certified by the American Board of Otolaryngology